 Quick Start

-Node.js services generally require an entry file index.js.
-If you use npm packages, you also need a package.json file to describe dependencies.
+Node.js services typically require an entry file index.js.
+If you use npm packages, a package.json file is also needed to describe dependencies.

-Therefore, the most basic node service directory structure is as follows:
+Therefore, the most basic Node.js service directory structure is as follows:

 └── helloWorld